South Kesteven road closures: more than a dozen for motorists to avoid over the next fortnight

 Advertisement

-• A1, from 8pm September 1 to 6am September 5, slight delays (under 10 minutes): A1 northbound and southbound, Gonerby Moor to Foston, Lane closures due to maintenance work.
+• A1, from 8pm September 6 to 5am September 13, slight delays (under 10 minutes): A1 southbound, Gonerby Moor to Barrowby, Lane closure for maintenance works.

-• A1, from 8am August 16 to 4pm September 6, slight delays (under 10 minutes): A1 northbound and southbound, Marston to Gonerby Moor, diversion route for works on local authority network.

-• A1, from 8pm August 21 to 6am September 9, slight delays (under 10 minutes): A1 northbound and southbound, Colsterworth to Harlaxton, diversion route for work on local authority network.

 • A52, from 8pm June 26 to 6am September 15, slight delays (under 10 minutes): A52 Barrowby, 24/7 Lane closure and speed restriction with traffic signals due to works being undertaken on behalf of Cadent Gas.